Samet Kurtuldu

 Здраво (hello), You’re reading a story that’s amazing for me.

 My path with SFERA intersected twice.
 I applied for a similar project last year.
-They wanted a video call but it didn’t happen because I wasn’t available.
-But if something is your kısmet, it’il find you.
-One year later in 2019.
-This is my kısmet (lucky).
+They wanted a video call, but it didn’t happen because I wasn’t available.
+But if something is your kısmet, it’ll find you.
+One year later, in 2019, This is my kısmet (luck).

 I flew to Skopje on a hot Sunday with three volunteers.
-When we arrived we saw an empty country.
-The roads streets cities were empty everywhere.
-It turns out Sunday was a day of rest.
-But the next days were replaced by a full and magnificent time.
-I started to taste the most delicious food from the first day.
-Meals, drinks, friendships, music attracted me and I liked it very much.
+When we arrived, we saw an empty country.
+The roads, streets, and cities were empty everywhere.
+It turns out that Sunday was a day of rest.
+However, the next few days were filled with a full and magnificent time.
+From the first day, I began to taste the most delicious food.
+Meals, drinks, friendships, and music attracted me, and I liked them very much.
 Now I’m so sorry because it’s over.

 We shared a house consisting of five people from Turkey.
-Our house wasn’t multi cultural.
-However, I learned that thanks to this house, not those who speak the same language, those who share the same feelings can understand each other.
+Our house wasn’t multi-cultural.
+However, I learned that, thanks to this house, not only those who speak the same language but those who share the same feelings can understand each other.

-When Macedonians spoke Macedonian, sometimes I understood them much better than English.
-Because Macedonian contains enough Turkish words to surprise you. Çakmak, çanta, cezve, fincan, kına, çarşaf, yorgan, adres, posta… The things that come to mind.
-Also I can read the Macedonian letters.
-It’s really nice language.
+When Macedonians spoke Macedonian, sometimes I understood them much better than English. because Macedonian contains enough Turkish words to surprise you. Çakmak, çanta, cezve, fincan, kına, çarşaf, yorgan, adres, posta… The things that come to mind Also, I can read Macedonian.
+It’s a really nice language.
 I know a little Macedonian because of my origin.
 I told everyone I met, “I have Macedonian background.”
-My friends who were always with me memorized this sentence and my migration story.
+My friends, who were always with me, memorized this sentence and my immigration story.

-During two months in Macedonia, I went to our village Rostuse and Tetovo (Kalkandelen) for discover my heritage.
+During two months in North Macedonia, I went to our villages, Rostuse and Tetovo (Kalkandelen), to discover my heritage.
 I can’t find words to say, I can’t tell the interest and relevance I’ve seen in Rostuse.
 You can only understand it by living.
 When I came there, I had a burst of emotion.
-I learned the word Pecalbarski/Печалбарски (Longing for homeland) I was impressed by this word and decided to make a connection between Macedonia and my master thesis.
+I learned the word “Pecalbarski” (longing for “homeland”).
+I was impressed by this word and decided to make a connection between Macedonia and my master’s thesis.

 I finish my writing with the lyrics of this famous song Bitola moj roden kraj by Ajri Demirovski.